 *Applicants can send their digital portfolio (if applicable) via email or bring it to the portfolio review session.
 The portfolio should support the applicant's artistic background and could consist of 4 - 7 pieces of the applicant's best work.
 This artwork may come in a variety of forms such as drawings, paintings, photography, 3D artwork, graphic design, or video of your dance or acting performance.

-IZUNA graduates of the Certificate in 3D Modeling, Art & Animation (formerly Digital Animation) program are eligible to apply for direct entry to Level 4 of the Diploma in 3D Modeling, Art & Animation program.
-There are two opportunities for direct entry:
+Direct entry: IZUNA graduates of the Certificate in 3D Modeling, Art and Animation (formerly Digital Animation) program are eligible to apply for direct entry to Level 4 of the Diploma in 3D Modeling, Art and Animation program.
+There are two options for direct entry:

-Option 1: Completion of IZUNA’s 3D Modeling, Art & Animation or Digital Animation certificate program within the past four years.
+Option 1: Completion of IZUNA's 3D Modeling, Art and Animation or Digital Animation certificate program within the past four years.

-Option 2: Completion of IZUNA’s 3D Modeling, Art & Animation or Digital Animation certificate program more than four years prior to application and continuous work in the film, animation and gaming industry.
+Option 2: Completion of IZUNA's 3D Modeling, Art and Animation or Digital Animation certificate program more than four years prior to application and continuous work in the film, animation, and gaming industry.